rstudio/rstudio-conf-2022-program/data-quality/r-markdown-rstudio-connect-r.md

 talk_id: 22221
 talk_slug: r-markdown-rstudio-connect-r
 talk_type: regular
+talk_tags: [communication, pro-products, process]
 session_slug: data-quality
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: R Markdown + RStudio Connect + R Shiny: A Recipe for Automated Data Processing, Error Logging, and Process Monitoring
+talk_title: "R Markdown + RStudio Connect + R Shiny: A Recipe for Automated Data Processing, Error Logging, and Process Monitoring"
 # A short version of the title, suitable for small displays
 talk_title_short: R Markdown + RStudio Connect + R Shiny
 # A link to your talk's materials, when ready